Exelixis, Inc. (EXEL) Presents at BMO Capital Markets Prescription for Success Healthcare Broker Conference Call - (Transcript)

 Michael Morrissey

 Yes.
 So look, as we've talked about before, our view has always been that based upon the totality of data that we have in RCC from METEOR, from CABOSUN, various ISTs.
-And now layer on top of that 9ER, we think cabo has -- provides the clinical benefit to be used as standard of care, either first-line or second-line.
+And now layer on top of that 9ER, we think cabo has -- provides the clinical benefit to be used as standard of care, either first line or second line.

-So our view quite simply is that -- and it certainly is the second-line leading therapy right now by far and away.
-So for those patients that don't get cabo frontline based upon the cabo/nivo doublet after approval and after we start marketing, cabo is available for them second-line.
-So it's a good mix in terms of how we can really dominate that market from the standpoint of either first-line, growing market share or maintaining and building our market share in the second-line setting, too.
+So, our view quite simply is that -- and it certainly is the second-line leading therapy right now by far and away.
+So, for those patients that don't get cabo frontline based upon the cabo/nivo doublet after approval and after we start marketing, cabo is available for them second-line.
+So, it's a good mix in terms of how we can really dominate that market from the standpoint of either firstline, growing market share or maintaining and building our market share in the second line setting, too.

-But the data -- look, the data speaks for itself.
-And I think it's people certainly understand the value that cabo brings in the second-line today.
-So it will be a mainstay until something beats it, right, which is going to be tough.
+But the data -- look, the data speaks for itself, and I think it's people certainly understand the value that cabo brings in the second-line today.
+So, it will be a mainstay until something beats it, right, which is going to be tough.

 George Farmer

 Okay.
-And do you think cabo could add benefit to a nivo? [indiscernible] is there a precedent for that effect?
+And do you think cabo could add benefit to a nivo [indiscernible]?

 Michael Morrissey

-Well, we certainly have data for that in both RCC and HCC.
-And we have the 313 study going right now to ask that question specifically.
+Well, we certainly have data for that in both RCC and HCC, and we have the 313 study going right now to ask the question specifically.
 The question, I mean, at a high level is, can you take the best of the best in terms of I-O/TKI with cabo/nivo and combine it with the best of IO/IO to be able to raise the bar for standard of care even more.

 So that's the question.
 We certainly have some pretty encouraging Phase Ib data from Andrea Apolo.
 We're excited about that.
 We've learned a lot about cabo in the context of the combination dosing that we're using at the 40-milligram dose with not only 9ER, but the other liver, lung, bladder trials that -- prostate trials that we've presented on this year.

-So we look like -- it looks like we have a very active, tolerable relatively safe combination dose, and it's something that you have to keep patients on study, to keep patients on drug to maximize the benefit here.
+So we look like -- it looks like we have a very active, tolerable relatively safe combination dose, and it's something that you have to keep patients on study, to keep patients on drug to maximize the benefits here.

 And I think that's going to be the real charm with what we see in 9ER.
 And hopefully, that will then kind of expand out as we look at more and more indications in these large pivotal trials.